Teragion/Sea-Thru-Impl/Report/Report.md

   <img src="img/4910_map_out.png" />
 </p>

-<figcaption align = "center">Recovered image using given depth map</figcaption>
+<p align = "center">Recovered image using given depth map</p>

 </figure>
 This is the recovered image using Sea-thru for the example image and provided depth map.
-Note that the top/right parts of the image is distorted and barely recognizable.
+Note that although the major part is reconstructed perfectly, the top/right parts of the image is distorted and barely recognizable.
 This is because the depth information at this area is missing.
 Although it is possible to use information from other area to interpolate, it does not yield good results.
 Indeed, in the original publication, the result image simply have those regions without depth information cropped out.

 Naturally, we think of using predicted depth map from MiDaS to substitute or facilitate interpolation, and here is the results: